univera-servefirst/servefirstwp-localhost/wp-content/plugins/email-subscribers/readme.txt

 * Tested upto 4.1
 * Fixed special character bug on Sender of Notification FROM email name.

+= 2.5 =

+* Now plugin supports custom post type. i.e. With this plugin, you can able to send automatic newsletter/notification emails when you publish custom posts.

 == Upgrade Notice ==

 = 1.0 =